NJJeus/AliMarko/README.md

 ## Fig. 2.
 Screenshot of a sample report
 ![Pic_2](Documentation/PIC_2.png)
 *Fig. 2.
 Screenshots of the one-sample HTML report of AliMarko.
 A - a screenshot of the html report with visualization of alignment to a virus reference genome (simulated).
 Information about the reference and general information about alignment is shown in a table.
 If the reference genome contains several fragments.
 B - visualization of probably concatenation-caused alignment to a genome of Murine leukemia virus.
 While one fragment of the reference had good coverage depth, other parts of the genome aren’t covered at all.
-C- visualization of matches of HMM against a contig.
+C - visualization of matches of HMM against a contig.
 The matches are colored by their score.
 Several models matched the contig.
-D - phylogenetic tree of contig of presumable Caliciviridae origin.(see C).
+D - and example of a phylogenetic tree of contig (see C).
 Sequences in the tree are colored with their taxonomic group.*

 ## Fig. 3.
 Screenshot of a multisample report
 ![Pic_3](Documentation/PIC_3.png)